typeworld/typeworld/Lib/typeWorld/api/README.md

 #### logo

 URL of logo of API endpoint, for publication.
 Specifications to follow.
+If you want to make sure that the app loads the latest version of this resource, consider making the URL unique by adding a unique string to it, such as the time the resource was added to your server, e.g. http://awesomefonts.com/images/logo.svgz?timeadded=1516886401

 Type: Unicode<br />
 Required: False<br />